onesmusmuna/react-complete-guide/README.md

 By default, effects run after every completed render, but you can choose to fire them only when certain values have changed.
 To implement this, pass a second argument to useEffect that is the array of values that the effect depends on.

 If we put an empty array, the effect will not run again.
 Until we refresh the app.
+Aka `componentDidMount()`.

+For cleal-up work in useEffect, We return a function in the function we pass in the useEffect, to do all the clean up work.
+In class component we used `componentWillUnmount()`